 The West is also the place of darkness because that’s where the sun sets.

 But the West also pointed toward restored unity with God — a return to the Garden of Eden.
 For example, when the Israelites traveled to and worshipped in the Temple they faced West to have the rising sun behind them.

-Upon his release, Joseph gathers his in-laws and other followers and travels to the west, and founds a dynasty of Grail keepers that eventually includes Perceval.
+King Arthur stories are hugely influential, even if you’ve never read any actual King Arthur stories.
+Upon his release, Joseph gathers his in-laws and other followers and travels to the west and founds a dynasty of Grail keepers that eventually includes Perceval.